Watermelon Rind Bruschetta

 This entry is part of the 2018 Use the Whole Watermelon Recipe Contest Winners.
 This unique take on bruschetta from Shannon Kohn was the Grand Prize Winner in our 2018 Recipe Contest.
 With a sharp contrast of a sweet pickled rind topping over savory toasted baguettes smeared with creamy goat cheese, this recipe not only tastes amazing but reduces food waste by using the whole watermelon.

-To serve: Spread each toasted baguette slice with an equal amount of the goat cheese.
+- Spread each toasted baguette slice with an equal amount of the goat cheese.
 Divide and spoon warm watermelon rind bruschetta over goat cheese on each baguette slice.
 Top evenly with extra chopped basil, if desired.
-Makes 12 appetizers.